Frequently Asked Questions (FAQs)

 Just go to our COURSES page and then click on the individual course you want to know about.
 Then you will be taken to new page with all of the detailed information freely available.
 You’ll also be able to download a course brochure there.
 If you have any other specific questions that are not answered, you can email us HERE *Please make sure you have read the course information and these FAQs carefully before emailing us!

 Why are whole-school prices for the Educator's Course so much cheaper than individual prices?

 Good question!
 Since we are a social enterprise, we have a social impact goal to spread our course to as many teachers as we possibly can around the world.
 Part of making that possible means that we make costs a low barrier to enrollment.
 Enrolling whole-schools really helps this goal so they get a great cost-benefit when you factor the individual costs per teacher in our whole-school fees.
-However, if you are a group of teachers between 7-120 people, you can also pay the flat fee of £ 3,565 as long as you have one co-ordinator to organize all participants’ information and payments.
+However, if you are a group of teachers between 7-120 people, you can also receive discounted rates (on a sliding scale) as long as you have one co-ordinator to organize all participants’ information and payments.